openedx/edx-platform/doc/course_grading.md

 example, if the course only has 3 homeworks written, but the section format grader has been told to expect 12, the missing 9 will have an assumed 0% and will still show up in the grade breakdown.

+A section format grader will also show the average of that section in the grade breakdown (shown on the Progress page, gradebook, etc.).

 ### Single Section Graders